Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Abstract

 \item [Bayes conditioning on a non-primitive proposition.]
 Let, again by way of example, the proposition space of $A$ have three generators: $S_A=S_A(L,M,N)$.
 Suppose $\Phi$ is a closed propositional sentence making use of primitives $L,N,$ and $M$.
 Suppose $P_A(\Phi) = p$ with $p >0$.
 Then $\widehat{P_A}$ is obtained by Bayes conditioning on $\Phi$ if it satisfies the following equation:

 When conditioning on a non-primitive proposition kinetics does not apply, i.e.\ the proposition space is left as it was. \item [Jeffrey conditioning.]
 Let for example $S_A=S_A(L,M,N)$.
-Suppose $P_A(M) = p$.
-Then $\widehat{P_A}$ is obtained by Jeffrey conditioning if it satisfies the following equation:
+Suppose $P_A(M) >0$.
+Then $\widehat{P_A}$ is obtained by Jeffrey conditioning if for some $p \in [0,1]$ it satisfies the following equation:

-Jefrey conditioning involves no proposition kinetics.
-Bayesian condition may be understood as the version of Bayes conditioning without proposition kinetics.\footnote{ Jeffrey conditioning has finite as well as infinitary versions.
+Jeffrey conditioning involves no proposition kinetics.
+Bayesian conditioning without proposition kinetics may be understood as the version of Jeffrey conditioning with $p=1$.\footnote{ Jeffrey conditioning has finite as well as infinitary versions.
 According to Diaconis \& Zabell~\cite{DiaconisZ1982} only its infinitary versions are stronger than any Bayesian rules.}

 \item [Proposition space reduction.]
-Consider $S_A=S_A(L,M,N)$, one may wish to forget about say $N$.
-Proposition kinetics now leads to a reduced proposition space $S_A(L,M)$ in which only the propositions generated by $L,$ and $M$ are left.
+Consider $S_A=S_A(L,M,N)$, one may wish to forget about say $M$.
+Proposition kinetics now leads to a reduced proposition space $S_A(L,N)$ in which only the propositions generated by $L$ and $N$ are left.

 Proposition space reduction constitutes the simplest form of proposition kinetics. \item [Parametrized proposition space expansion.]
 Let $S_A=S_A(H)$.
 One may wish to expand $S_A$ to a proposition space by introducing $M$ to it in such a manner that a subsequent reduct brings one back in $S_A$.